university-of-york/research-it-documentation/docs/source/getting_started/data_management_and_user_quota.rst

 Viking is a self-contained machine, therefore you will notice your normal UoY home directories are not available.
 This is intentional for the following reasons:

 - If the dedicated network link between campus and Viking goes down, it may cause slowness or jobs to fail.
 Instead, jobs should continue to run until the link is re-established
-- If a user tries to read/write from the university filestores using Viking, it is possible that they could bring the entire storage system down for the university
+- If a user tries to read/write from the University filestores using Viking, it is possible that they could bring the entire storage system down for the University
 - UoY home directories are not designed for high-performance computing.
 Instead Viking has its own filesystem designed for high-performance